 Something strange happened, and as I became older, I developed a real love for some of the traditional dishes of the winter holidays.
 Maybe without the dead bird as centerpiece, I finally felt free to celebrate the holidays as a sort of Festival of Starches.
 Let’s face it, what’s not to love?
 To a carb addict like me, cornbread dressing, pumpkin pie, mashed potatoes, yeast rolls, winter squash, and sweet potatoes are pretty close to the perfect meal!

-- 4 large or 6 medium sweet potatoes, cooked (I used a pressure cooker) and peeled
+- 4 large sweet potatoes cooked (I used a pressure cooker) and peeled

 - 2 tablespoons vegan margarine (leave it out if you have to)